GeorgeTsianakas/kubernetes-the-hard-way/README.md

+> Note: This is a personal fork for experimentation.
+It may diverge from the original upstream repository and is intended for personal use only.
+Updated on 2025-10-21.

 # Kubernetes The Hard Way

 This tutorial walks you through setting up Kubernetes the hard way.
 This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.
 If that's you then check out [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine), or the [Getting Started Guides](https://kubernetes.io/docs/setup).